dsibilly/yewdar/equipment.md

 **Heavy Blaster Pistol**: A large and obvious weapon.
 Requires one hand to use and expends 1 charge from an arcanathyst battery.

 ##### Blaster Longarms (Accuracy)

 | Weapon | Damage | Min.
 Str. | Cost |
 |:------|:------:|:---------:|:----:|
 | Blaster Sweeper | 2d6  | 0 | 60 sp |
 |Blaster Carbine  |2d6+2 | 0 |70 sp  |
 |Blaster Rifle    |3d6   | 1 |75 sp  |

-**Blaster Sweeoer**: A short-barreled weapon that fires a wide beam of energy a short distance, potentially damaging several targets.
+**Blaster Sweeper**: A short-barreled weapon that fires a wide beam of energy a short distance, potentially damaging several targets.
 The blast is 6 yards long and 2 yards wide.
 Make a single attack roll when firing a blaster sweeper and compare it to the Defense of each target in the blast area.
 Stunts affect targets individually.
 A Mighty Blow, for example, would apply to _one_ target of your choice, not all targets in the blast.
 You cannot use Lightning Attack with a blaster sweeper, but you can Dual Strike.
 This weapon requires two hands to use and a single shot consumes 3 charges from an arcanathyst battery.

 **Blaster Carbine**: A light rifle that requires two hands to use.
 A single shot expends 1 arcanathyst battery charge.

 **Blaster Rifle**: A military weapon that fires a powerful blast of energy.
 It requires two hands to use and a single shot burns up 5 arcanathyst battery charges.

 ##### Curved Blades (Accuracy)

 | Weapon | Damage | Min.
 Str. | Cost |
 |:------|:------:|:---------:|:----:|
 | Cutlass | 1d6+2 | - | 15 sp |